ory/sdk/clients/kratos/dotnet/docs/FrontendApi.md

             var apiInstance = new FrontendApi(config);
-            var flow = "flow_example";  // string | The Login Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/login?flow=abcde`). var kratosUpdateLoginFlowBody = new KratosUpdateLoginFlowBody(); // KratosUpdateLoginFlowBody | var xSessionToken = "xSessionToken_example";  // string | The Session Token of the Identity performing the settings flow. (optional) var cookie = "cookie_example";  // string | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
+            var flow = "flow_example";  // string | The Login Flow ID  The value for this parameter comes from `flow` URL Query parameter sent to your application (e.g. `/login?flow=abcde`). var kratosUpdateLoginFlowBody = new KratosUpdateLoginFlowBody(); // KratosUpdateLoginFlowBody | var xSessionToken = "xSessionToken_example";  // string? | The Session Token of the Identity performing the settings flow. (optional) var cookie = "cookie_example";  // string? | HTTP Cookies  When using the SDK in a browser app, on the server side you must include the HTTP Cookie Header sent by the client to your server here.
 This ensures that CSRF and session cookies are respected. (optional)

             try
             {